bred91/Certifications/README.md

 Hello and welcome to my repository dedicated to the projects I developed during the various courses I have taken.

-If you don't know me, I am Raffaele Pane, a Computer Engineer specialized in Big Data, AI, Data Science and Machine Learning.
+If you don't know me, I am Raffaele Pane, a Computer Engineer specialized in Web Applications and Artificial Intelligence.

 ## Licences